cemrath/cemrath/README.md

 - 👋 Hello!
 My name is Curtis
-- 👀 I like building functional useful things with code.
-Here's some of the things I'm working on.
+- 👀 I love building things with code.
+Here's some of my projects in development.
 - 🌱 I’m currently learning Node.js, React, mongo.DB, Express, Bootstrap, SCSS, and more.
 - 📫 I can be reached at curtbusiness@gmail.com